snkashis/android-docs/src/pages/navigation/overview/navigation-options.md

   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---
-## Configuring `MapboxNavigtionOptions`
+## Configuring `MapboxNavigationOptions`

-The `MapboxNavigtionOptions` object allows you to configure certain aspects of the navigation experience.
-For example, if you wanted to turn on debug logging, you would be able to do so with `MapboxNavigtionOptions#isDebugLoggingEnabled(boolean debugLoggingEnabled)`:
+The `MapboxNavigationOptions` object allows you to configure certain aspects of the navigation experience.
+For example, if you wanted to turn on debug logging, you would be able to do so with `MapboxNavigationOptions#isDebugLoggingEnabled(boolean debugLoggingEnabled)`:

 {{
 <CodeLanguageToggle id="debug-logging-enabled" />